MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/device-onboarding-vdi.md

 - M365-security-compliance
 search.appverid:
 - MET150
-description: Deploy the configuration package on virtual desktop infrastructure (VDI) device so that they are onboarded to the Microsoft 365 Endpoint data loss prevention service.
+description: Deploy the configuration package on virtual desktop infrastructure (VDI) device so that they are onboarded to the Endpoint data loss prevention service.

 ---